Key stuck Replace key lock cylinder Immobilzer Questions/Answers TSB

 Note: This diagnose does not cover accessories such as the blower motor and etc. This is because they are not mission critical and are simply luxury items which requires a unique set of procedures beyond the scope of this page.

-Repairing/Inspecting:Skills required: Must know how to crack a walnut in two pieces, eat the center and handle cleaning chemicals.
+Repairing/Inspecting:Skills required: Should at least know how to crack a walnut cleanly in two pieces, eat the center and handle cleaning chemicals.

 - Disconnect the battery negative terminal.
 Have the electrical switch removed from the back of the ignition key assembly.
 It is recommended that the work area (above the driver side door mat) is clean and well lit.
 The purpose of this section is to open the electrical switch then inspect the contacts, the solder joints and the spring load tensions for meeting the technical service limits.